emiiblessbookings-cell/derivatives-trader/packages/core/docs/Modules/README.md

 // if not found it'll make the payout currencies request
 // but all of this happens after the API is authorized
 // NOTE: This doesn't prevent somewhere else from requesting an unauthorized
-// payout currencies, and filling the storage with it, so use with caution const payout_currencies = WS.authorized.storage.payoutCurrencies();
 ```